ircdocs/modern-irc/index.md

 This mode letter sets a 'key' that must be supplied in order to join this channel.
 If this mode is set, its' value is the key that is required.

 If this mode is set on a channel, and a client sends a `JOIN` request for that channel, they must supply `<key>` in order for the command to succeed.
 If they do not supply a `<key>`, or the key they supply does not match the value of this mode, they will receive an [`ERR_BADCHANNELKEY`](#errbadchannelkey-475) reply and the command will fail.

+### Moderated Channel Mode

+This mode is standard, and the mode letter used for it is `"+m"`.

+This channel mode controls whether users may freely talk on the channel.

+If this mode is set on a channel, only users who have channel privileges may send messages to that channel.
+The [voice](#voice-prefix) channel mode is designed to let a user talk in a moderated channel without giving them other channel moderation abilities, and users of higher privileges (such as [halfops](#halfop-prefix) or [chanops](#operator-prefix)) may also speak in moderated channels.

+## Channel Membership Prefixes

+Users joined to a channel may get certain privileges or status in that channel based on channel modes given to them.
+These users are given prefixes before their nickname whenever it is associated with a channel (ie, in [`NAMES`](#names-message), [`WHO`](#who-message) and [`WHOIS`](#whois-message) messages).
+The standard and common prefixes are listed here, and MUST be advertised by the server in the [`PREFIX`](#prefix-token) `RPL_ISUPPORT` token on connection.

+### Founder Prefix

+This mode is used in a large number of networks.
+The prefix and mode letter typically used for it, respectively, are `"~"` and `"+q"`.

+This prefix shows that the given user is the 'founder' of the current channel and has full moderation control over it -- ie, they are considered to 'own' that channel by the network.
+This prefix is typically only used on networks that have the concept of client accounts, and ownership of channels by those accounts.

+### Protected Prefix

+This mode is used in a large number of networks.
+The prefix and mode letter typically used for it, respectively, are `"&"` and `"+a"`.

+Users with this mode cannot be kicked and cannot have this mode removed by other protected users.
+In some software, they may perform actions that operators can, but at a higher privilege level than operators.
+This prefix is typically only used on networks that have the concept of client accounts, and ownership of channels by those accounts.

+### Operator Prefix

+This mode is standard.
+The prefix and mode letter used for it, respectively, are `"@"` and `"+o"`.

+Users with this mode may perform channel moderation tasks such as kicking users, applying channel modes, and set other users to operator (or lower) status.

+### Halfop Prefix

+This mode is widely used in networks today.
+The prefix and mode letter used for it, respectively, are `"%"` and `"+h"`.

+Users with this mode may perform channel moderation tasks, but at a lower privilege level than operators.
+Which channel moderation tasks they can and cannot perform varies with server software and configuration.

+### Voice Prefix

+This mode is standard.
+The prefix and mode letter used for it, respectively, are `"+"` and `"+v"`.

+Users with this mode may send messages to a channel that is [moderated](#moderated-channel-mode).

 ---